 Implications for physical contact

-The Interreg North-West Europe Joint Secretariat is strictly applying the recent rules established by the French authorities on the COVID-19 outbreak.
+The Interreg North-West Europe Joint Secretariat is continuously adapting to all rules established by the French authorities on the COVID-19 outbreak.
 We are convinced these measures ensure the health and safety of visitors and staff the best way possible.

 Implications for the eligibility of costs for NWE projects